 Why I built yet another dependency graph scanner

-I'll say it before you do: the world isn't short on dependency scanners.
+I'll say it before you do: the world already has plenty of dependency scanners.
 So why build another one?

 One graph, many workflows